bhadreshpsavani/ExploringComputerVision/VisionTransformers/README.md

 # Vision Transformers Researchpapers:

+in CNNs, the weights are learned during training but **fixed during testing**; in the self-attention mechanism, the weights are **dynamically computed** based on the similarity or affinity between every pair of tokens

+The self-attention operation computes an affinity/similarity that is more computationally demanding than linear filtering in convolution

+Lets Go through Vision Transformer based Architectures

 ## 1) ViT:
 interprets an **image as a sequence of patches** and process it by a standard Transformer encoder as used in NLP